TinderProfile.ai LogoTinderProfile.ai Logo

 It feels like she's interested, but notice that she offers very little about herself in return.
 She's gathering data.
 You're being screened for your entertainment value or to see if you fit some preconceived notion she has.
 It's an interrogation, not a mutual exchange.

 The takeaway: A genuine connection involves vulnerability from both sides.
-If she's not sharing anything about herself, she's not trying to connect; she's just collecting information.
+If she's not sharing anything about herself, she's not trying to connect.
+She's just collecting information.

 What to Do: How to Stop Wasting Your Time and Attract Better Matches